josbeir/cakephp-paginator-sortmap/README.md

 ]
 ```

-So when sorting on ``foo`` the following order clause will be passed to the datasource object (where the direction is passed from the ``foo`` argument)
+So when sorting on ``foo`` the following order clause will be generated and passed to the the datasource object (where the direction is passed from the ``foo`` argument to both fields'

 ````
 Article.name' => asc
 Article.created' => asc
 ````

 You could also assign fixed sort conditions to specific fields in your sortmap.
-These conditions will then always be used.
+These conditions will then be used instead of the direction passed from ``foo``.

 ```php
 [